top of page

 The Horticultural Nursery has been growing quality plants for the district since 1974 and takes pride in the horticultural excellence, knowledge and years of experience required to ensure floral displays within the district are to a high standard.

-We are very proud of our methods of growing which is predominantly from seed.
-This method requires highly skilled staff to ensure each plant is nurtured from the time of sowing to planting in the soil.
+We are committed to our cultivation methods, which primarily involve growing from seed.
+This approach demands highly skilled staff to carefully nurture each plant from sowing to its final planting in the soil.

-Every year the Nursery grows over 400,000 plants which are planted by the parks team in the many floral displays across the borough which makes Harrogate the floral town of the North.
+Each year, the Nursery cultivates over 400,000 plants, which the parks team carefully arranges into vibrant floral displays throughout the district, reinforcing Harrogate’s reputation as the floral town of the North.

 Harrogate district’s seasonal beds and horticultural displays are renowned for their award-winning quality, which has been celebrated by many national and international awards over the years.